robertnealan/nomadmap/README.md

 ##Other

-Thanks to Jordan Kerr for nearly instantly jumping onboard with the idea after I shared my Koh Tao "coworking" map, and to Koh Tao for having such inconsistent internet that I felt compared to document it.
+Thanks to Jordan Kerr for nearly instantly jumping onboard with the idea after I shared my Koh Tao "coworking" map, and to Koh Tao for having such inconsistent internet that I felt compelled to document it.